buildwiz.uk

 2

-Permitted Development Rules for Extensions: What You Can Build Without Planning
+Permitted Development Rules for Extensions

 The exact PD limits for single-storey rear extensions in England.
 Depth, height, curtilage, materials, and how to confirm your extension qualifies with a £274 Lawful Development Certificate.